OsCommerce

 OsCommerce (styled "osCommerce" - "open source Commerce") is an e-commerce software solution.
 It can be used on any web server that has PHP and MySQL installed.
 It is available as free software under the GNU General Public License.

 History

 OsCommerce was started in March 2000 in Germany by Harald Ponce de Leon.
 The open source project was known as The Exchange Project.
 In its infancy, osCommerce was referred to by Ponce de Leon as "a side thing" and "an example research study".
 By late 2001, a team formed for its development and in the words of Harald Ponce de Leon, this was the point the team started taking the project seriously.
 By 2005, over 2000 websites used osCommerce, and in 2009 this amount grew to 13,000.
-In 2021, BuiltWith reports over 230,000 websites powered by osCommerce.
+As of January 2024, BuiltWith reported 39,734 currently live sites using osCommerce.

 In 2021, the Holbi Group purchased osCommerce from Ponce De Leon and announced their intention to create 4.x.
-Its release was eventually scheduled for March 2022, however it was delayed due to the war in Ukraine.
+Its release was eventually scheduled for March 2022, however it was delayed due to the Russian invasion of Ukraine.